electron/electron/docs/tutorial/supported-platforms.md

 The prebuilt `ia32` (`i686`) and `x64` (`amd64`) binaries of Electron are built on
 Ubuntu 12.04, the `arm` binary is built against ARM v7 with hard-float ABI and NEON for Debian Wheezy.
+It is to be noted that arm and armv7l are currently identical.

 Whether the prebuilt binary can run on a distribution depends on whether the distribution includes the libraries that Electron is linked to on the building